 - Approval or denial of an application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands.
 An applicant has no right to a new lease or to renewal of any previous lease.
-Denial of the application may result in a determination that the proposed activity on or use of state land is unauthorized and may result in legal action. - 2.
-This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
-Staff recommends that the Commission find this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+Denial of the application may result in a determination that the proposed activity on or use of State land is unauthorized and may result in legal action. - 2.
+This action is consistent with "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).